 What do You Want in a Leader?

-So what does matter?
-Ask a different question: What do you want in a leader?
+So, what does matter?
+Ask that question in a different way: What would you want in a leader?
 How about some of these:

 None of these require a larger-than life personality.
 They do require focus, discipline, competence, and empathy.